yigitkonur/code-to-clipboard-for-llms/README.md

 *   `--preview`: Show a summary of what would be included without processing files or generating output.
 *   `--dry-run`: Run the entire process but do not write any output to the clipboard, file, or stdout.
 *   `--sort-alpha`: Override the relevance-based sorting and sort files alphabetically instead.

+#### Update Management

+*   `--version`: Display the current version and exit.
+*   `--check-updates`: Check for available updates with interactive prompts.
+*   `--no-auto-update`: Disable automatic updates (by default, `context` automatically updates when new versions are available).

+> **🚀 Auto-Update Feature**: By default, `context` automatically checks for and installs new versions when you run the command.
+This ensures you always have the latest features and fixes.
+Use `--no-auto-update` if you prefer manual control over updates.

 </details>